America's Retail Champions

 “Trudy is a strong grassroots advocate and a leader in the retail industry who ensures that retail’s voice is heard on a wide range of policy discussions," NRF President and CEO Matthew Shay said.
 “By being involved at all levels of government, she helps advance the public policy agenda for retailers, their employees and customers in her community.”

 Trombley was selected from a group of five finalists who included Amber Gustafson of Amber’s Designs Fine Jewelry in Katy, Texas; Ken Keiran of Union Farm Equipment in Union, Maine; Jeff Erb of Saneholtz-McKarnsbin in Montpelier, Ohio, and Bill Golden of Golden Shoes in Traverse, Mich.
+Watch the video to learn more about the finalists.

 America's Retail Champion of the Year 2016